iainm342/milestone-3/readme/testing.md

 ![Log Off](https://github.com/iainm342/milestone-3/blob/main/readme/images/logoff.png)

 - As a **user**, I want to be able to read all the recipes that have been added to the site by the **site owners** and other **users**.
     - The **user** can view all the recipes in the database without being logged in.
-This is achieved by either selecting "Recipes from your favourite cooks and chefs" from the middle part of landing.html or selecting "Recipes" on the NavBar - this option shows a dropdown menu that allows the **user** to either choose "All Recipes", which in turn directs them to recipes.html, or select a category which will direct them to the appropriately filtered category page, ie desserts.html or sides.html. **This requirement was deemed as being completed.**
+This is achieved by either selecting "Recipes from your favourite cooks and chefs" from the middle part of landing.html or selecting "Recipes" on the NavBar - this option shows a dropdown menu that allows the **user** to either choose "All Recipes", which in turn directs them to recipes.html, or select a category which will direct them to the appropriately filtered category page, ie desserts.html or sides.html. **This requirement is deemed as being completed.**

 ![Log Off](https://github.com/iainm342/milestone-3/blob/main/readme/images/read.png)